chinapedia/wikipedia.abstract.en/Page/Abalone.md

 United States

-Workers_drying_abalone_shells_in_the_sun_in_southern_California_(CHS-1399).jpg Japanese_Abalone_Diver.jpg Two highly endangered white abalone: Prohibitions on commercial and recreational harvest of this species have been in place since 1996.
 Sport harvesting of red abalone is permitted with a California fishing license and an abalone stamp card.
 In 2008, the abalone card also came with a set of 24 tags.
 This was reduced to 18 abalone per year in 2014, and as of 2017 the limit has been reduced to 12, only nine of which may be taken south of Mendocino County.
 Legal-size abalone must be tagged immediately.[38]
 Abalone may only be taken using breath-hold techniques or shorepicking; scuba diving for abalone is strictly prohibited.[39]
 Taking of abalone is not permitted south of the mouth of the San Francisco Bay.[40]
 A size minimum of measured across the shell is in place.
 A person may be in possession of only three abalone at any given time.[41][42]

 As of 2017, Abalone season is May to October, excluding July.
 Transportation of abalone may only legally occur while the abalone is still attached in the shell.
 Sale of sport-obtained abalone is illegal, including the shell.
 Only red abalone may be taken, as black, white, pink, flat, green, and pinto abalone are protected by law.[43]
 In 2018, The California Fish and Game Commission closed recreational abalone season due to dramatically declining populations.
 That year, they extended the moratorium to last through April, 2021.[44]